 Intermediate Boot Camp is ongoing and can be maintained or improved upon over time.
 Students must be approved to graduate to Level III.

 Course length is 6 weeks (excluding civic holidays) consisting of 6 Saturday afternoon classes, 1.5 hours in length.
 Maximum attendance is 6 dogs per instructor – an intimate number so that all pairs of paws get the adequate learning they deserve (this includes you too!)
-Cost for this class is $195.00

 Level III ‘Advanced Boot Camp’ is a demanding dog training class that is executed primarily for off leash training.
 It is a course for those looking for a higher degree of focused attention and responsiveness from their dog.
 The focus of Level III is to deepen the student’s understanding of training concepts and the human/dog bond with higher levels of reward events for greater actions achieved by the dog.